drshahizan/Python-big-data/assignment/ass6/hpdp/readme.md

 ### 4. Submission Requirements
 📝 Prepare a comprehensive document that outlines the step-by-step process for creating the case study.
-The deadline for submission is **26 November 2023, at 5:00 PM**.
+The deadline for submission is **17 December 2023, at 5:00 PM**.
 Late submissions will not be accepted and will be disregarded.

 ## File and Folder Structure